-OUTDOOR The keeping, in an outdoor area, of merchandise or goods for purposes

-DISPLAY of sale or exhibit.

-OUTDOOR The keeping, in an outdoor area, of material, supplies, or vehicles for

-STORAGE purposes of storing or holding.

-RADIO Radio Frequency Transmission Facilities includes all devices, equipment, machinery, structures or supporting elements necessary to to produce a signal or message.
+OUTDOOR DISPLAY The keeping, in an outdoor area, of merchandise or goods for purposes of sale or exhibit.
+OUTDOOR STORAGE The keeping, in an outdoor area, of material, supplies, or vehicles for purposes of storing or holding.
+RADIO FREQUENCY TRANSMISSION FACILITIES Radio Frequency Transmission Facilities includes all devices, equipment, machinery, structures or supporting elements necessary to produce non-ionizing electromagnetic radiation within the range of frequencies from 100 KHz to 300 GHz and operating as a discrete unit to produce a signal or message.
 Towers may be self-supporting, guyed, or mounted on poles or buildings.

-TRANSMISSION produce non-ionizing electromagnetic radiation within the range of frequencies from 100 KHz to 300 GHz and operating as a discrete unit services on a regional level; utilities and easements for on-site infrastructure to serve development is not considered regional utility corridors.
+REGIONAL UTILITY CORRIDORS AND RAIL LINES This category includes public or private passageways, including easements, for the express purpose of transmitting or transporting electricity, oil, water, sewage, communication signals, or other similar services on a regional level; utilities and easements for on-site infrastructure to serve development is not considered regional utility corridors.
 This category also includes railroad tracks and lines for the movement of trains.
 The land may be owned or leased by the railroad.